UK Tax Strategy

 WWT proactively identifies and manages its tax risks and continuously monitors changes in tax law and practice.
 This is accomplished with the assistance of tax consultants and preparers in the applicable country of operations.

-Utilising this system the WWT seeks to minimise the level of tax risk that can arise from commercial operations as far as reasonably possible by taking reasonable care in application of those controls and processes, having particular regard to those transactions which could have a material impact on its tax obligations.
+Utilizing this system the WWT seeks to minimize the level of tax risk that can arise from commercial operations as far as reasonably possible by taking reasonable care in application of those controls and processes, having particular regard to those transactions which could have a material impact on its tax obligations.

 This is supported by WWT seeking:

-WWT utilises external advisors to prepare and submit annual Corporation Tax returns to HMRC.
+WWT utilizes external advisors to prepare and submit annual Corporation Tax returns to HMRC.

 WWT applies the same risk management techniques to tax as it does throughout all business functions.